 While this update will likely come as a disappointment to MCU fans, it shouldn’t come as much of a surprise given what Marvel Studios did reveal about the Multiverse Saga at San Diego Comic-Con last month.

 Marvel’s Hulk Plans — During its recent Comic-Con panel, Marvel confirmed that Phases 4, 5, and 6 of the MCU will make up the Multiverse Saga.
-These new chapters, which will culminate in 2025 with Avengers: The Kang Dynasty and Avengers: Secret Wars, will focus on building towards a massive multiversal conflict beyond the scope of what Marvel has already brought to life on-screen.
+These new chapters, which will culminate in 2025 with Avengers: The Kang Dynasty and Avengers: Secret Wars, will focus on building toward a massive multiversal conflict beyond the scope of what Marvel has already brought to life on-screen.

 Along the way, Marvel is also going to continue bringing new characters and teams into the MCU with titles like Ironheart and Thunderbolts.
 However, while there are a number of open release slots in Marvel’s Phase 5 and 6 slates, it doesn’t seem like there’s any narrative room for a World War Hulk adaptation.
 The original World War Hulk comic book storyline pits multiple Marvel heroes against The Hulk, which means an adaptation would have to be a Captain America: Civil War-sized crossover title.